dpshade/pocket-prompt-suite/core/README.md

 - `format=ids` - Just prompt/template IDs
 - `format=table` - Formatted table view

-### iOS Shortcuts Integration
+### Mobile & Automation Integration

-The API returns content directly in HTTP responses, perfect for iOS Shortcuts. **Note**: Pocket Prompt prepares and delivers your context - you then use it with your preferred AI service (ChatGPT, Claude, etc.):
+The API returns content directly in HTTP responses, perfect for automation tools. **Note**: Pocket Prompt prepares and delivers your context - you then use it with your preferred AI service (ChatGPT, Claude, etc.):

 #### Basic Prompt Access
 1. **Get Contents of URL**: `http://localhost:8080/pocket-prompt/render/my-prompt`